 Institutional Animal Care and Use Committee (IACUC)

-Lori LaPlante, Ph.D., Associate Professor of Biology and Animal Use and Care Coordinator, chair
+Lori LaPlante, Ph.D., Associate Professor, Biology and Animal Use and Care Coordinator, Chair

 The IACUC oversees the college's animal program, facilities and procedures in accordance with the Public Health Service policy on humane care and use of laboratory animals

 Institutional Review Board (IRB)

 Erik Cleven, Ph.D., Assistant Professor, Politics, Chair

 The IRB protects the rights and welfare of human research subjects recruited to participate in scientific or behavioral research conducted under the auspices of the college.
 The IRB has the authority to approve, require modifications in, or disapprove all research activities that fall within its jurisdiction as specified by both federal regulations and college policy.